Symptoms of Gonorrhoea in Men and Women

-How to spot the early signs of gonorrhea
+How to spot the early signs of gonorrhoea

 Infected men are more likely to encounter symptoms than women